 Why hip replacement is done

-Hip replacement, which is also called total hip arthroplasty, is a surgery to replace a worn out or damaged hip with a prosthesis.
+The procedure, also called total hip arthroplasty, is a surgery to replace a worn out or damaged hip with a prosthesis.

 When a stiff, painful hip joint begins to interfere with your everyday life and nonsurgical treatments are no longer effective, hip replacement may be an option.

-Hip replacement surgery is considered in the following cases:
+Surgery to replace the hip is considered in the following cases:

 - Pain that is not helped by pain medication